schwarrior/schwarriors-code-toolbox/lib/EfSetup/Configuring Entity Framework Core.md

 If the project won't compile you may need some additional NuGet packages, more detail below.

-You'll also need to to install the ef extensions for dotnet.exe
+You'll also need to install the ef extensions for dotnet.exe.
 ```
 # Verify this dislays ef command help, not an error.
 dotnet ef
 ```

-You can add the EF CLI extensions with this command
+You can add the EF CLI extensions with this command.
 ```
 nugent add package microsoft.entityframeworkcore.tools"
 ```

-then enable ef cli tools:
+Then enable ef cli tools.
 ```
 dotnet tool install --global dotnet-ef
 ```